xoNelz/Soccermatics/course/source/index.rst

 **If you pass the Uppsala course, the professional course, or are issued with a certificate from the non-enrolled course, it is because you have shown the skills needed to be a football data scientist.
-This means that clubs can rely on the certificate when hiring data scientists **
+This means that clubs can rely on the certificate when hiring data scientists.**

 Required Background
 ===================